The Bankrate promise

 3 ways to use your student credit card

-So, you’ve acquired your student credit card and you’re ready to put it to work.
+So, you’ve acquired a credit card for students, and you’re ready to put it to work.
 These are the three best ways to use your new card:

 - Building credit.
 A student credit card is one of the easiest ways to start establishing a credit score.
 When used responsibly, the good credit score you build with a student card could lead to better credit card and loan choices with lower interest rates.